mlopes/marco-lopes.com/articles/_posts/2019/2019-03-26-Function-Properties.md

 # Wrap Up

-Next time, we'll talk about
+Next time, we'll take a bit of a side step and look at function currying and function partial application, before taking the next step deeper into FP.

 [^1]: It's worth to note here that the properties of a function being _partial_ is completely unrelated to the idea of _function partial application_.
 When looking for resources on either, make sure not to confuse them.